Reserve

 - The Departmental Port of Cassis

-The Old Port is the starting point for visiting the creeks.
-A calanque is a projection of the sea inland, revealing cliffs and wild vegetation.
-The water is clear and crystal clear!
-Diving, climbing or swimming are allowed.
-Sormiou, Sugiton, Port-Miou and many others are accessible by sea and by footpaths.
-The whole team of the Hotel will certify the quality of your expedition in the creeks!
+The Old Port is the starting point for visiting the calanques.
+A calanque is an inland projection of the sea, revealing cliffs and wild vegetation.
+The water is crystal clear!
+Diving, climbing, and swimming are permitted.
+Sormiou, Sugiton, Port-Miou, and many others are accessible by sea and hiking trails.
+The entire hotel team will guarantee the quality of your calanques expedition!

 What is it?

-The creeks are large rocky creeks made up of limestone rocks that form a narrow recess entering the land.
-The Massif des Calanques is a protected national park extending from Marseille to Cassis over approximately 20km.
-We have 25 creeks in the municipality of Marseille and 1 in the municipality of Cassis.
-This unique natural space is a place not to be missed if you want to discover Marseille and its surroundings!
-The Calanques are therefore a jewel of nature which conceals treasures in its fauna and flora.
-These unique landscapes are to be protected, to preserve them in their integrity.
-This is the aim of the creation of the Calanques National Park.
+Calanques are large rocky coves made of limestone rocks that form a narrow indentation leading inland.
+The Massif des Calanques is a protected national park stretching from Marseille to Cassis, covering approximately 20 km.
+There are 25 calanques in the municipality of Marseille and one in the municipality of Cassis.
+This unique natural space is a must-see if you want to discover Marseille and its surroundings!
+The Calanques are a natural treasure trove, rich in flora and fauna.
+These unique landscapes must be protected to preserve their integrity.
+This is precisely the goal behind the creation of the Calanques National Park.

 New place to live The Joliette Docks